xlladdins/xll/docs/Excel4MacrosH-P.md

 **PARSE**?(parse\_text, destination\_ref)

-Parse\_text    is the parse line in the form of text.
+Parse\_text&nbsp;&nbsp;&nbsp;&nbsp;is the parse line in the form of text.
 It is a copy of the first nonblank cell in the selected column, with square brackets indicating where to distribute (or parse) text.
 If parse\_text is omitted, Microsoft Excel guesses where to place the brackets based on the spacing and formatting of data.

-Destination\_ref    is a reference to the upper-left corner of the range of cells where you want to place the parsed data.
+Destination\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the upper-left corner of the range of cells where you want to place the parsed data.
 If destination\_ref is omitted, it is assumed to be the current selection, so the parsed data will replace the original data.

 **Remarks**